highmobility/auto-api/README.md

 # AutoAPI

-The Auto API is a list of predefined APIs for cars which follow a coherent structure.
+The Auto API specification is an open source vehicle data model built for the purpose of providing a consistent data protocol for communication between cars and external 3rd party services.

-The `.yml` spec files define each capability (API).

 Table of contents
 =================